Improving land cover segmentation across satellites using domain adaptation: Introduction

-Lately classical Machine Learning (ML) tools have fallen out of favor when it comes to many machine vision notably LULC segmentation.
+There exist several ways to perform LULC mapping automatically depending on the available data and on the desired accuracy.
+The simplest one is land cover classification, which labels patches depending on the majority land cover type.
+Pixel segmentation for land use and land cover is more challenging to perform than classification.
+Lately, classical Machine Learning (ML) tools have fallen out of favor regarding the task of semantic segmentation, including LULC segmentation.
 Otávio \textit{et al.} \cite{7301382} showed that Convolutional Neural Networks (CNN) vastly outperform the classical ML methods when it comes to land cover classification.
-In the land cover segmentation section of the DeepGlobe challenge \cite{DBLP:journals/corr/abs-1805-06561} the leaderboards are completely dominated by Deep Neural Networks (DNN).
-In land cover segmentation, \cite{deepglobe.densenet}, \cite{DBLP:journals/corr/HuangLW16a}, and \cite{Kuo2018DeepAN} are leading examples in the land cover segmentation where they rely on DNNs such as ResNet an DenseNet.
+In the land cover segmentation section of the DeepGlobe challenge \cite{DBLP:journals/corr/abs-1805-06561}, the leaderboards are completely dominated by Deep Neural Networks (DNN).
+In land cover segmentation, \cite{deepglobe.densenet}, \cite{DBLP:journals/corr/HuangLW16a}, and \cite{Kuo2018DeepAN} are leading examples where they rely on DNNs such as ResNet and DenseNet.

-Deep Neural Networks (DNN) perform well, but, they require a lot of data to show their true potential.
-The availability of free data from a few satellites does not translate well to ground truth LULC annotation.
-Corine Land Cover (CLC) is an example of annotation over all of Europe, but the pixel resolution is quite low at 100m/px.
-Better resolution counterparts exist such as the 20m/px version covering Finland provided by the Finnish environment institute \cite{syke} or the 10m/px version covering Germany by Geodatenzentrum \cite{CLC_GR}.
-Albeit these versions are limited and not foul proof they can be used to train a DNN to adapt from one location to another or from one satellite to another.
+Deep Learning (DL) methods perform well, however, they require a huge amount of data to show their true potential.
+As mentioned previously, EO data is available for free, but fine Ground-Truth (GT) labels are rare.
+Although CLC has a resolution of 100m/px resolution, a finer version exists with 20m/px covering Finland provided by the Finnish environment institute \cite{syke}, and a 10m/px version covering Germany by Geodatenzentrum \cite{CLC_GR}.
+Although these versions cover a limited area and have a few inaccuracies, they can still be used to train a DNN for land cover segmentation.

+Because land cover types are different depending on the location, having a DNN model that performs land cover segmentation for one area does not mean that it works for other areas.
+Additionally, images captured from various satellites are different due to the mismatch in capture time, pixel resolution, radiometric resolution, and other properties.
+All these variables result in a domain shift between a dataset acquired from a specific satellite covering a particular region and a second satellite covering either the same region or a different one.
+Therefore, to get consistent results, a model must be trained on each variation of the data, requiring massive labeled datasets from each satellite, which is unreasonable.